ambience Rainforest, Iquitos, Peru

 The main defense for plants that grow in fertile red clay soil is to grow faster than insects can devour them, while plants that grow in low nutrient white sand have evolved to produce chemical and other defenses against insects.

 “White sand plants are famous for having lots of resins and latexes, lots of tannins, which are found in plants all over the world, and thicker, tougher leaves, all of which are thought to help protect them against insect enemies.”

-We’ll hear more on insects and plant diversity in the Amazon in future programs.
+Strangely enough, the insects that prey upon these plants have helped maintain the diversity of plant species in the rainforest.
+We’ll hear how in future programs.
 Pulse of the Planet is presented by the National Science Foundation.
 I’m Jim Metzner.